yepes/docs/docs/lib/restapi/fragments/native_common/getting-started/common.md

 To navigate to your backend, go to the [API Gateway console](https://aws.amazon.com/apigateway) and select the API.
 The name of the API corresponds to the friendly name of the resource to be used as a label you specified earlier in the CLI steps.

 ## Next steps

 Congratulations!
-You've made a call to your API Gateway and triggered your lambda function.
+You've made a call to your API Gateway and triggered your Lambda function.
 Check out the following links to see other Amplify API use cases:

 * [Fetching Data](~/lib/restapi/fetch.md)
 * [Updating Data](~/lib/restapi/update.md)